 Planning Our Energy Future

+The energy decisions made today will have lasting consequences to Utah’s air, economy, health and environment.
+In fact, over the next 20 years, over $200 billion will be invested on energy resources in the West.
 Will Utah invest in non-polluting clean energies, or will we sink that money back into resources that pollute our air and water and deplete our natural resources?
 These decisions are made in a regulatory docket called Integrated Resource Planning (IRP), and will impact all Utahns long into the future.

 The IRP is an ongoing, ever evolving document that serves as a roadmap for a Utility to decide what combination of energy resources, and how much of each (energy efficiency, coal, renewables, natural gas etc.) it will utilize to meet its customers energy needs.
 On April 4, 2017, PacifiCorp released their current plan.
 The release of this 2017 IRP is the culmination of months of working groups and analysis where Utah Clean Energy worked to accelerate the cost-effective transition to more energy efficiency and renewable energy into Utah’s energy mix.

 The good news is that this IRP appears to show that RMP is starting to transition away from coal and planning on more renewables.
 There are, however, issues with PacifiCorp’s planning methods, which we need to dig into.
 Looking ahead, we have some work to do to figure out if PacifiCorp’s plan is good for a clean energy future and fair to ratepayers over the long term.
 In other words, it needs a closer look.